 The problem is that SEO is a zero-sum game.
 There are a limited amount of positions at the top and if your site rises, another one needs to fall.
 There is no room for kumbaya with your friendly competitors here.
 It is a winner(s) takes all situation.
 There is room at the top for a couple of you.
-The Local 3-Pack is exclusive real estate with room for three- no fourth allowed!

 When we onboard new clients, their accounts go to both our marketing department and our website development department.
 Both analyze the website from different angles and look for required improvements.

-Our website development team audits it for aesthetics, user-experience, functionality, and uses performance tools including the Google’s PageSpeed test– which helps them determine if Google is satisfied with the site’s quality in terms of layout, clean code, loading time, and responsiveness (looking good and performing well on devices of all sizes that includes mobile phones and tablets).
+Our website development team audits it for aesthetics, user-experience, functionality, and uses performance tools including the Google’s PageSpeed test– which helps us determine if Google is satisfied with the site’s quality in terms of layout, clean code, loading time, and responsiveness (looking good and performing well on devices of all sizes that includes mobile phones and tablets).
 We go through a proprietary 100-point checklist to ensure that nothing is holding you back and slowing you down- including verifying with Google that your site is free of penalties and structural errors.

 A low PageSpeed score can lead to Google devaluing the site and not showing it in results for most search terms – beyond the obvious branded ones.
 So, this is an essential step that unfortunately is too often overlooked.
 And, poorly coded sites with oversized images, in particular, hurt mobile search position which is over half of the market these days.

 Typically, 70/100 for the PageSpeed tests for desktop and mobile keep your site free of being devalued in search.
 Although everyone prefers high scores, the reality is that if you want a content-rich site and wish to utilize plugins to achieve it, you can’t reasonably expect to have scores in the 80s.
 So, high scores are not the goal.
 The goal is to not get devalued by low scores.
-(Just as a goal of dieting isn’t to be skinny, but to just not be fat).
+(Just as a goal of dieting isn’t to be super skinny, but to just not be fat).

 Our website development team then makes suggestions to the client on how to rectify known issues.
 Solutions can include a code cleanup (“website optimization”), a partial redesign, or a totally new website.
 All development expenses are invoiced separately of the fixed monthly marketing retainer.
-If you haven’t read it yet, more info on our website development process can be found here.
+If you haven’t read it yet, more information on our website development process can be found here.

 Simultaneously, our marketing team is also auditing your website to ensure that it has solid content, an intelligent keyword strategy, optimized tags, and dozens of other factors that make it a powerful marketing tool, as compared to just being an online brochure.
 This is all a part of your monthly marketing budget and this is where we also include big picture strategizing to integrate your website messaging and content with your social media, digital PR, video marketing, and all other off-site marketing efforts.